bejutassle/react-native-skadnetwork/README.md

 react-native-skadnetwork is a React Native module designed for use on the iOS platform.
 This module allows you to integrate SKAdNetwork features into your React Native projects seamlessly.
 It is fully compatible with third-party SDKs such as Firebase Analytics and Facebook Meta.
 The module is tailored for all iOS versions and currently supports a model with six events.
 Additionally, it supports SKAN 3 and SKAN 4 techniques for advanced tracking capabilities.

+> **Note**: SKAdNetwork only reports conversion values to SKAN services for apps downloaded from the App Store.

 ## Features

 - **Seamless Integration**: Easily integrate SKAdNetwork features into your React Native projects.